Tell Your Story

 Jon: The USO in Paris in 1969

-Robert: While serving in our Army in Korea in 1970-71 I was priviliged to attend the Bob Hope Show wiith Bob, Johnny Bench and others.
-It was a welcome divirsion while away from my wife and year old son.
+While serving in our Army in Korea in 1970-71, I was privileged to attend the Bob Hope Show with Bob, Johnny Bench, and others.
+It was a welcome diversion while away from my wife and year-old son.

 BOB HOPE SHOW, DANANG, VIETNAM, CHRISTMAS 1971